 I’m more of a nurse who feels it more than just seeing it.
 Veins are spongy and rubbery, it can easily be identified against bones, cartilages, and muscles.
 I might see a good vein, but I can feel if it’s a single shot or might take several hits.
 Veins that you can palpate and feel are sturdier than those superficial veins that you see.
 They are most likely the single hit ones.

-Make sure that your hands are taken cared of.
+Make sure that your hands are taken care of.
 Hands that are soft and without callus feel more than neglected hands.
-Like a surgeon who stitches like an art, your hands are your instrument, keep it clean and soft at all times.
+Like a surgeon who stitches like art, your hands are your instrument, keep it clean and soft at all times.

 8. Depth Matters more than sight